manateeking/manateeking.github.io/content/posts/manatees-covid-revealed.md

 ---
-title: "Manatees and Coronavirus: The Truth REVEALED"
+title: "Origins of Coronavirus Linked to Manatees"
 date: 2020-11-17T16:46:39-05:00
 draft: false
 ---

-### Reasons to hate manatees (ABRIDGED)
+### Facts About Manatees
-1. They are losers.
-Most manatees swim alone and appearing lonely is very offputting
+1. Most manatees swim alone and appearing lonely is very offputting
 2. No known enemies or predators
 3. Ruin good wakeboarding zones on the river with slow speed zones
 4. Lack of vertebrae in the neck.
 They have to turn their entire body around to see behind